Filippo-Dimarzio/FilippoDiMarzioWeb-Apps/README.md

 This repository covers a few cool assignment created while on my 2 years of college

 ### Features
+- Personal Information Website using Visual Studio Code IDE
-- Weather Web App Visual Studio Code IDE
+- Weather Web App using Visual Studio Code IDE
 - Formula 1 Web-App using Glitch BIDE

 ### Technologies Used